 Day 21 - A day of selflessness

 It was a short reign ah?
-Today we look outside of ourself - Give blood, donate to charity, take a bunch of old stuff to a charity store, visit someone in need, do some volunteer work, whatever - Today is about giving!
+Today we look outside of oneself - Give blood, donate to charity, take a bunch of old stuff to a charity store, visit someone in need, do some volunteer work... - Today is all about giving!

 Day 22 - Write 2 messages to your future self

 Fire up the calendar on your phone or computer and create 2 new entries.
 The first entry will be exactly 1 year from now and the second will be 3 years from now - Why you ask?
 Life contains a shit load of blind spots and it’s easy to get lost along the safe liner path of the status quo without looking up from time to time.

 What type of person do you want to be?
 What goals do you wish to achieve?
 This is your chance to immortalise those words and call out your future self, both in 1 year and in 3! - Write 2 powerful messages to your future self and add them to the respective calendar entries with an alert.
 Perhaps these messages will be the fire that gives your future self the boost it needs?

 Today we're going to do what our mothers told us never to do.
 (Gasp) Maintain eye contact and engage with 3 complete strangers in public (But what should I say?)
 Single?
 Ask for their telephone number - In a relationship?
 It's cool, just strike up some harmless conversation.
 We're simply breaking social convention here, getting over our fears and engaging with our fellow creatures on this big rock called Earth as it orbits this mighty fireball.
 No big deal.

 Day 24 - Do something you're not supposed to do